taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [chatgpt-advanced](https://github.com/interstellard/chatgpt-advanced) - WebChatGPT: A browser extension that augments your ChatGPT prompts with web results.
  * [linkedIn_auto_jobs_applier_with_AI](https://github.com/feder-cr/linkedin_auto_jobs_applier_with_ai) - LinkedIn_AIHawk is a tool that automates  the jobs application process on LinkedIn.
 Utilizing artificial intelligence, it enables users to apply for multiple job offers in an automated and personalized way.
  * [Plugin-VoiceGPT](https://github.com/wstxda/plugin-voicegpt) - Use ChatGPT instead of Google Assistant
+ * [codecompanion.nvim](https://github.com/olimorris/codecompanion.nvim) - ✨ A Copilot Chat experience in Neovim, complete with inline assistant.
+Supports Anthropic, Gemini, Ollama and OpenAI LLMs
+ * [open-assistant-api](https://github.com/mlt-oss/open-assistant-api) - The Open Assistant API is a ready-to-use, open-source, self-hosted agent/gpts orchestration creation framework, supporting customized extensions for LLM, RAG, function call, and tools capabilities.
+It also supports seamless integration with the openai/lang

 ## CLIs